nas2011/AiMTools.jl/README.md

 Additionally, DataFrames.jl is an exceptional tool for doing data analysis, and being my primary tool of choice for that task, this was a simple way to get data quickly into a Julia script.

-With a little imagination you can see how these simple base tools can let you build up arbitrarily complex convenience and summary function.
+With a little imagination you can see how these simple base tools can let you build up arbitrarily complex convenience and summary functions.